 FORT COLLINS, Colo. -- Family and friends gathered at a church in Fort Collins to remember a family of four killed in a plane crash near Glenwood Springs.

-The Makepeace family was flying to Moab, Utah to meet Jennifer's parents when their plane crashed near Glenwood Springs.
+The Makepeace family was flying to Moab, Utah to meet Jennifer's parents when their plane, a Cirrus SR22, crashed near Glenwood Springs.

 "Our hearts are obliterated but just know the outreach and love has helped fill the massive void we are experiencing," said Chuck Hickey, Jennifer's brother and a FOX31 employee.